-The GLO is partnering with the Texas Division of Emergency Management (TDEM) to provide CDBG-MIT funds for the development of an enhanced State of Texas Hazard Mitigation Plan (enhanced SHMP), as well as providing funds for the development of Local Hazard Mitigation Plans (LHMP) for eligible areas.
+The GLO is partnering with the Texas Division of Emergency Management (TDEM) to provide CDBG-MIT funds for the development of a State of Texas Hazard Mitigation Plan (SHMP), as well as providing funds for the development of Local Hazard Mitigation Plans (LHMP) for eligible areas.
 The current State of Texas Hazard Mitigation Plan was adopted on October 17, 2018.

-A FEMA-approved enhanced state mitigation plan documents a state's ongoing commitment to hazard mitigation, the ongoing proactive efforts to implement a comprehensive hazard mitigation program across the state, and the coordinated effort of the state to reduce losses, protect life and property, and create safer communities.
-Approval of an enhanced state mitigation plan makes a state eligible for assistance up to 20 percent for estimated aggregate amounts of a disaster, compared with 15 percent for states without an enhanced plan.
-The enhanced SHMP will be developed and maintained by TDEM's Hazard Mitigation Section.
+A FEMA-approved state hazard mitigation plan documents a state's ongoing commitment to hazard mitigation, the ongoing proactive efforts to implement a comprehensive hazard mitigation program across the state, and the coordinated effort of the state to reduce losses, protect life and property, and create safer communities.
+The SHMP will be developed and maintained by TDEM's Hazard Mitigation Section.
 CDBG-MIT funds may be leveraged with TDEM funds provided by FEMA.

-The enhanced state hazard mitigation plan should serve as the framework for the local hazard mitigation plans within that state.
+The state hazard mitigation plan should serve as the framework for the local hazard mitigation plans within that state.
 The purpose of these plans is to gather a wide range of stakeholders and the public in a planning process to identify local policies and actions-based on an assessment of hazards, vulnerabilities, and risks-that can be implemented over the long-term to reduce risk and future losses from hazards.
 By engaging in this planning process, communities not only identify risks and prioritize investments and interventions, but also build partnerships by involving citizens, organizations, and businesses, and increase awareness of threats and hazards, as well as their risks.

-Through the creation and adoption of an enhanced SHMP and LHMPs, the state and its units of local government will communicate priorities to both state and federal officials while aligning risk reduction strategies across jurisdictions with community objectives.
+Through the creation and adoption of an SHMP and LHMPs, the state and its units of local government will communicate priorities to both state and federal officials while aligning risk reduction strategies across jurisdictions with community objectives.

-- 5.4.11.2 Allocation Amount: \$30,000,0000

-- 5.4.11.3 Maximum Award Amount: \$100,000 for LHMPs.

-- 5.4.11.4 Eligible Entities: TDEM, FEMA HMGP eligible entities located within any CDBG-MIT county.
+- 5.4.11.2 Allocation Amount: \$30,000,0000 - 5.4.11.3 Maximum Award Amount: \$100,000 for LHMPs. - 5.4.11.4 Eligible Entities: TDEM, FEMA HMGP eligible entities located within any CDBG-MIT county.

-- 5.4.11.5 Eligible Activities:
+5.4.11.5 Eligible Activities:

 - i.
-Development of the enhanced SHMP;
+Development of the SHMP; - ii.

-- ii.
 Development or update of an LHMP, including studies to enhance a community's understanding of risk (examples: dam inundation studies, flood studies, wildfire studies); and - iii.
-Cost Share for the development or update an LHMP. - 5.4.11.6 Ineligible Activities: Activities not expressly listed under the Eligible Activities section are prohibited.
+Cost Share for the development or update an LHMP.

+5.4.11.6 Ineligible Activities: Activities not expressly listed under the Eligible Activities section are prohibited.